duderstadt-lab/mars-docs/docs/image/DNA_finder.md

 <div style="text-align: center"><img  src='{{site.baseurl}}/docs/image/img/MedianFilter.png' width='500'/></div>

-* *Filter by intensity MSD* - If checked DNAs will be removed if the mean squared deviation of their intensity is above the "DNA intensity MSD upper bound" value.
+* *Filter by intensity variance* - If checked DNAs will be removed if the variance of their intensity is above the "DNA intensity variance upper bound" value.
-* *DNA intensity MSD upper bound* - An upper bound threshold for the mean squared deviation of the DNA intensity.
+* *DNA intensity variance upper bound* - An upper bound threshold for the variance of the DNA intensity.
 Sometimes multiple DNAs clump together or form arches.
 These structures are sometimes detected as single DNA molecules, but have a large mean squared intensity deviation.
-Setting an upper bound threshold for the MSD will remove these.
+Setting an upper bound threshold for the variance will remove these.

 <div style="text-align: center"><img  src='{{site.baseurl}}/docs/image/img/MSDFilter.png' width='500'/></div>